JoseMoreville/Wallpieperi/README.md

 # Roadmap

-- Detect multiple monitors and create a wallpaper for each one (different instances)
+- Detect multiple monitors and create a wallpaper for each one (different instances) ✅
 - Improve image quality of the wallpaper ✅
 - To add an optional particle system
 - To be able to reproduce background music on the wallpaper ✅
 - Cursor interaction
-- To be able to detect wheter the user is using an app and stop the wallpaper to save resorces (like battery) ✅ (Unstable and experimental, available on next build)
+- To be able to detect whether the user is using an app and stop the wallpaper to save resources (like battery) ✅ (Unstable and experimental, available on next build)
 - To be able to launch the app at startup (Optionally) ✅
 - Make it laptop friendly (reduce battery drain and all of that) ✅